phyloref/jphyloref/README.md

   in the file.

 Documentation of the API is included in the source code as [Javadoc] comments.
 It is also available online [at javadoc.io].
+Detailed usage instructions are included in the [JPhyloRef Usage document].

 Many command line options can be used for all included commands:
 - `--jsonld` or `-j` can be used to interpret the input file as a JSON-LD file